Do Dogs’ Nipples Swell When in Heat? Exploring Female Dog Reproductive Behavior

 Providing Comfort and Security

 During estrus, it’s important to ensure that your dog feels safe and secure at home.
 This means designating a quiet, cozy spot for her to rest undisturbed.
-Creating a comfortable sanctuary with her favorite blanket or bed can provide her with a sense of security and helps to alleviate any anxiety she may be feeling.
+Creating a comfortable sanctuary with her favorite blanket or bed can provide her with a sense of security and help alleviate any anxiety she may be feeling.

 Offering Distractions